City

 1. South Dakota Board of Regents

 The South Dakota Board of Regents oversees higher education in the state.
 They manage six public universities.
-This role offers a stable and competitive salary.
+This role offers a chance to influence education and student success.

 2. Dakota State University

 Dakota State University is a public university in Madison.
-It offers a variety of programs in business, engineering, and more.
-Employees enjoy a good salary and benefits.
+It offers a range of programs in business, engineering, and health sciences.
+Working here means being part of a community focused on education and research.

 3. BETHEL LUTHERAN HOME